zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48/index.md

 attach the Ubuntu .iso as the IDE secondary master.
 Everything else can be left as default.

 Boot the virtual machine and install Ubuntu onto `/dev/sda1`.
-The Chrome OS kernel does not use swap memory, so be sure to specify partitions manually.
+The ChromeOS kernel does not use swap memory, so be sure to specify partitions manually.
 Select the middle `/dev/sda1`, and format it for `ext2`, and mount on `/`.
 The ubuntu installer should warn you that you have no swap partition, and it will